etemi1/RestaurantSQLAnalysis/README.md

 # DATA STRUCTURE Multiple table, # OF RECORDS 1,653
-# Data Exploration: I Downloaded document in csv format and loaded it on Excel Workbook, to understand the information on each table and also check for any data quaality issues, the only data quality issue i discovered was the null values in the dimension columns.
-To resolve this issue, i would have to import all 4 files to my database of choice.
+# Data Exploration:
+I Downloaded all document which was in csv format and loaded it on my Excel Workbook, to understand the information on each table and also check for any data quaality issues, the only data quality issue i discovered was the null values in some of the dimension columns.
+To resolve this issue, i would have to import all 4 docs to my database server  of choice, in this case ## POSTGRES

-# Data Cleaning: Has earlier said, i created a table in postgres( all codes can be found in the document in this repo).
+# Data Cleaning:
+Has earlier said, i created a table in postgres( all codes can be found in the document in this repo).
 In this code, i updated and changed all columns with nulls values to 'unknown'.

 # Data Analysis: